isomerpages/nparks-heritagetrees/_tree-profiles/Yellow Flame (HT 2019 306).md

 <p>This Heritage Yellow Flame measured 4.8 m in girth when endorsed as a Heritage Tree in 2019.
 It is estimated to have stood here for more than 70 years.</p>

-<p>For more information on the species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3056">here</a></p>
+<p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3056">here</a>.</p>

 <h4><b>Gallery<b></b></b></h4><b><b>
 <div class="isomer-card-grid">